zahraaMeky/Voice-Contact-App/README.md

 ## <a name="introduction">🤖 Introduction</a>

-system facilitates communication between the administrator and the concerned persons through a special network
+Voice Contact is a system designed to facilitate communication between administrators and concerned individuals through WiFi.
+It provides a seamless and efficient platform for communication, enhancing collaboration and information sharing.

 ## <a name="tech-stack">⚙️ Tech Stack</a>